BLACKPINK reveals release date, poster of song ‘Pink Venom’ from upcoming album ‘Born Pink’

 The announcement of the album follows the release of the song “Ready For Love” — a special track by the group, which is part of the project titled ‘BLACKPINK X PUBG Mobile 2022 In-Game Concert: [The Virtual].’

-The song shows the four members of the group in their virtual avatars.
+The song “Ready for Love” shows the four members of the group in their virtual avatars.
 They are seen in a fantastical landscape, rendered in the easily recognisable arenas of the legendary battle royale shooter game.

 Within a day of its release on 29 July, the song set a record as the fastest K-pop girl-group video to surpass 1 million views on YouTube in 2022.